-As of December 31, 2016, the Company had recognized \$18.9 million as the value of the New Building offset by accumulated depreciation of \$0.8 million and a financing obligation of \$10.0 million, net of a \$9.1 million deposit paid directly to the landlord, as part of other liabilities in its consolidated balance sheet.
-As of December 31, 2017, the Company had recognized \$20.8 million as the value of the New Building offset by accumulated depreciation of \$1.5 million and a financing obligation of \$10.8 million, net of a \$10.3 million deposit paid directly to the landlord, as part of other liabilities in its consolidated balance sheet.
+As of December 31, 2018, the Company had recognized \$19.4 million as the value of the New Building and a financing obligation of \$9.9 million, net of a \$9.9 million deposit paid directly to the landlord, as part of other liabilities in its consolidated balance sheet.
+As of December 31, 2017, the Company had recognized \$20.8 million as the value of the New Building and a financing obligation of \$10.8 million, net of a \$10.3 million deposit paid directly to the landlord, as part of other labeled balance sheet.

-As of December 31, 2016, the tenant incentive asset and deferred tenant incentive liability associated with the Existing Building totaled \$4.9 million and \$4.5 million, respectively.
+As of December 31, 2018, the tenant incentive asset and deferred tenant incentive liability associated with the Existing Building totaled \$4.0 million and \$3.7 million, respectively.
 As of December 31, 2017, the tenant incentive asset and deferred tenant incentive liability associated with the Existing Building totaled \$4.9 million and \$4.5 million, respectively.